mszegedy/plea/story/ch-3.md

 Alexey groaned.
 "Oh, goddammit.
 I'll go look around for a mirror so we can reverse it."

-Sofia strode over to the door Tosha was fumbling with, and unlocked it in one, practiced motion.
+Sofia strode over to the door Tosha was fumbling with, and unlocked it in one practiced motion.

 "Correction: Mom gave me _two_ keys," said Sofia.
 "Mirror images of each other."